ascend4/ascend4/DER.md

 ### QRSlv

-QRSlv semantics are the next concrete area to finish.
+QRSlv semantics are now implemented and tested for the current first-order derivative model.

-The intended direction is:
+Current behavior:

 - derivative pseudo-instances should appear to QRSlv as ordinary variables
 - they should be fixed to zero by default